I struggled with abandonment issues for a large part of my life.

 They are solely based on our adult relationships.
 When we hand our lives over on a silver platter to someone else we give up parts of ourselves.
 We take on their interests often forsaking our own, we spend more time with their friends and neglect our own.
 We try to be the sort of person we think our partner wants instead of who we truly are.

-If our partner leaves us, we feel empty and lost because we have literally been giving away little pieces of yourself.
+If our partner leaves us, we feel empty and lost because we have literally been giving away little pieces of ourselves.

 Keep your own identity and stay true to who you are.